Rewards for Kids: 9 Wisdom-Filled Guidelines to Get Beyond Bribing

 “What’s that?” he wondered.

 “That you are capable of being a respectful group member.
 How does it feel to know you can succeed in this group?”
-He shrugged.

 I asked some of his peers, “What was it like to have Nathan in the group tonight?”

-They chimed in, “He was great!”
-“He was so supportive.
+They chimed in, “He was great!” and “He was so supportive.
 I didn’t know he could do it.”

 Nathan puffed up.
 He loved this affirmation.
 It felt good.
 A new reward.